r-lib/pkgcache/README.md

 - The `BioC_mirror` option can be used to select a Bioconductor mirror.
   This takes priority over the `R_BIOC_MIRROR` environment variable.
+- You can use the `pkg.current_platform` option to set the platform string for the current platform for the `current_r_platform()` function.
+This is useful if pkgcache didn’t detect the platform correctly.
+Alternatively, you can use the `PKG_CURRENT_PLATFORM` environment variable.
+The option takes priority.
 - `pkgcache_timeout` is the HTTP timeout for all downloads.
 It is in seconds, and the limit for downloading the whole file.
 Defaults to 3600, one hour.
 It corresponds to the [`TIMEOUT` libcurl